Skip to main content

 Who This Ride Is For

-Minimum 2 years highway riding experience.
-Comfortable with 400 km over three days in wet conditions.
-200cc and above.
+Minimum two years highway riding experience.
+Comfortable with long wet riding days, broken roads, water crossings, and village-road terrain.
+Adventure or touring motorcycle suited for mixed monsoon terrain.
 All gear mandatory.
 No exceptions on day of departure.

 Planned and Led by a Rider Who Knows These Roads